honeycombio/honeycomb-opentelemetry-java/README.md

-When using the Honeycomb OpenTelemetry Agent, you can add custom instrumentation directly to auto-instrumented trace and span contexts using the vanilla OpenTelemetry SDK.
+When using the Honeycomb OpenTelemetry Agent, you can add custom instrumentation directly to auto-instrumented trace and span contexts using the OpenTelemetry API.

-Add the OpenTelemetry packages to your project's dependencies.
+Honeycomb SDK provides the OpenTelemetry API as a transitive dependency:

 For Maven: